hackeryarn/blog/content/post/rust-macros-2.md

 ## Conclusion

-This part really expands on our macro's functionality and makes it useful in far more scenarios.
+This part expands the macro functionality to far more scenarios.
 It also covers all the major concepts of declarative macros.
 With these tools, you should be able to write a wide range of declarative macros.

 In the next part we will look at handling multiple operators in our `where` clause.
 This will push our tools to their limit and we will need to use one of the most powerful pattern for declarative macros.